 They’re much more comfortable than earplugs or earphones, especially if you sleep with your head on its side.
 Any normal earbuds I’ve worn in the past end up falling out, although that’s probably for the best — they’ve been too uncomfortable to keep in my ears all night anyway.
 Using the Sleephones, I’ve been able to fall asleep listening to music or podcasts, and not wake up for several hours.
 Usefully, the fleece headband can also be used as an eye mask when you’re in a bright room, or if someone keeps turning on the light.

-It can be a bit fiddly to get the speakers aligned perfectly with your ears, and since there’s no noise cancelling, drowning out super-noisy environments might require your music to be so loud, it’s that which keeps you awake instead.
-Still, the Sleephones are useful, effective and reasonably inexpensive, so we’re happy to recommend them as one of our picks for 2017.
+It can be a bit fiddly to get the speakers aligned perfectly with your ears, and since there’s no noise canceling, drowning out super-noisy environments might require your music to be so loud, it’s that which keeps you awake instead.
+Still, the Sleephones are useful, effective and reasonably inexpensive, so we’re happy to recommend them as one of our picks for 2018.

 Read our full review here.